 Ingredients

-- 3 tbsp olive oil +more if needed
+- 3 tablespoon olive oil plus more if needed

 - 1 ping-pong-ball-sized piece of ginger, sliced (not minced)